Northern saw-whet owl

+Etymology

+Renowned French-American ornithologist John James Audubon noted, during his early-1800s exploration of eastern North America, that Aegolius acadicus was already known in Massachusetts by the moniker saw-whet—likening this little owl's vocalizations to the rhythmic rasp of sharpening a saw on a whetting stone, a sound which was widely familiar and easily recognizable among most Americans of that era.

+The genus name is Latin for a screech owl, the word came from the Ancient Greek aigōlios meaning "a bird of ill omen".
+The specific epithet acadicus is from "Acadia", the name of a former French colony in Nova Scotia.

 Taxonomy

 The northern saw-whet owl was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the other owls in the genus Strix and coined the binomial name Strix acadicus.
 Gmelin based his description on the "Acadian owl" from Nova Scotia that had been described and illustrated in 1781 by the English ornithologist John Latham in his multi-volume work A General Synopsis of Birds.
 The northern saw-whet owl is now one of five species placed in the genus Aegolius that was introduced in 1829 by the German naturalist Johann Jakob Kaup.

-The genus name is Latin for a screech owl, the word came from the Ancient Greek aigōlios meaning "a bird of ill omen".
-The specific epithet acadicus is from "Acadia", the name of a former French colony in Nova Scotia.
+The scientific description of one of the subspecies of this owl is attributed to the Rev. John Henry Keen, a missionary in Canada in 1896.